 The company’s fun spirit shines in it’s note that if you don’t receive a compliment within three wears, you can return it.
 Ha!

-All of these skirts would be helpful additions to any wardrobe.
-You might be tempted to choose a black skirt but choose one in a fantastic pattern or color.
+You might be tempted to choose a black skirt but also choose one in a fantastic pattern or color.
 Try one of them instead of the black; you will happy you did.

 Travel skirts with elastic waists

 I don’t want to worry about drinking too much water while hiking or eating too much at a restaurant, so I like skirts with elastic waists.
 This way, it will always be comfortable, so I will always want to wear it, unlike many of my other clothes that I only wear when I have to or when I’m at my ideal weight.
 These are still cute and fashionable.

 The best travel skirts are so much easier to wear than shorts.
 They are also more flattering and usually a lot more comfortable.
 I still wear mine with tee shirts and layers, just like I would with shorts or jeans.

 Travel skirts make a great choice for a number of reasons.
 They tend to pack easily.
 That’s because most travel skirts are fashioned from a lightweight fabric that resists wrinkles.
 This means that the skirt can be folded in a suitcase for days, but still be ready to wear after a quick shake.